 Den is a love letter to kaiseki cuisine, and just about everything else too

-By the Friday of week three, I was so frustrated that I wanted to throw my hands up and give up.
+By the end of week three, I was so frustrated that I wanted to throw my hands up in defeat and bin it.
 If they wanted to be a super exclusive stupid club that I couldn’t get into, FINE!
 I didn’t care!!!

-Why did I want to go here so badly?
-Honestly, it’s been nearly a decade since I first learned about Den, so I couldn’t give you the original reason.
-I also couldn’t afford it when I first visited Japan in 2022 (which was also coincidentally the year they were voted best restaurant in Asia, so if I struggled to get a seat now, imagine then).
-But it still felt like a written law of the universe that the next time I was in Tokyo, I would get to dine at Den.
+But why did I want to go here so badly?
+Honestly, I think this quest turned into a bit of a sunk-cost fallacy.
+It’s been nearly a decade since I learned about Den, so I couldn’t really give you my original reason.
+It’s just been so long that I wanted to go that I felt I needed to go at this point.
+And I couldn’t afford it when I first visited Japan in 2022 (which was the year they were voted best restaurant in Asia, so if I struggled to get a seat now, imagine then).
+But it still felt like a written law of the universe that the next time I was in Tokyo, I would dine at Den, and if that meant I had to run myself up the fucking wall to get this reservation, then so be it.

-Den’s whole conceit is an eclectic take on kaiseki, which is traditional Japanese haute cuisine.
-The restaurant’s reputation is playful, inventive, and way less stuffy than traditional fine dining.
-I’d be getting Japanese cultural cuisine and a fun experience in one, plus there would be a cute dog around.
+The restaurant’s conceit is an eclectic take on kaiseki, which is traditional Japanese haute cuisine.
+Their reputation is playful, inventive, and way less stuffy than traditional fine dining.
+I suppose if I had to point to any motivation beyond the stubborn insistence that I just wanted to go, I’d be getting Japanese cultural cuisine and a fun experience in one, plus there would be a cute dog around.
 What’s not to look forward to?

-So the very next day I continued my usual Sisyphean task of dialing right at 12:00:01.
+So the very next day I continued my usual Sisyphean task of dialing the restaurant right at noon.

-I remembered a comment saying that the calls ran long—around 7–8 minutes.
-So instead of rage-redialing 80 times in 60 seconds, I waited a few minutes, then redialed the number again.
+Thankfully, another thought occurred to me before any corporeal harm to cellular device or body could occur.
+I remembered a comment on reddit saying that the reservation calls ran long—around 7–8 minutes.
+So instead of rage-redialing a dozen times in the span of 60 seconds, I waited a few minutes, then dialed the number again.

 “お電話でんわありがとうございます。。。”